vb690/what_do_books_look_like/README.md

-# What do sentences look like
+# What do Books Look Like?
 Project aiming to visualize a language model.
 The aim of this project is purely aesthetic and not scientific, the presented results should be interpreted with caution (or not intepreted at all).

 This project is freely inspired by https://johnhw.github.io/umap_primes/index.md.html